 Perennials are one of the most sought-after flowers in a garden.

 Daffodils love sunny areas, and they are one of spring's first blooming perennials.
 They do exceptionally well in areas of full sun and withstand drought conditions very well also.
-Daffodils have a lemon yellow bloom and also multiply well in late summer months.
+Daffodils have a lemon yellow bloom and also multiply well in the late summer months.

 Virginia Blue Bells

-Virginia Blue Bells is a shade-loving perennial that lives for decades and is also another one of spring's first blooming perennial plants.
-They can withstand some sun, but they thrive in damp shaded areas with little sun required.
+Virginia Blue Bells is a shade-loving perennial that lives for decades and is another one of spring's first blooming perennial plants.
+They can withstand some sun, but they thrive in damp, shaded areas with little sun required.
 Bluebells have bell-like lobes with colors of lavender and blue and even some pink in areas where the soil is not acidic.

 Another early summer bloomer is chicory plants.
-They are a very well maintained perennial plant that loves drought so well they grow wild on roadsides in south-eastern states.
+They are a very well-maintained perennial plant that loves drought so well they grow wild on roadsides in south-eastern states.
 Chicory has lavender blooms and thrives in full sun.
-They open up and bloom in the early morning hours and close back up near lunch time.
+They open up and bloom in the early morning hours and close back up near lunchtime.
 It's an odd plant that is a beautiful one also.